-Great for when: You’ve just had dinner at Lewin Terrace, or need a quiet spot in the middle of Neon Lights or one of those big concerts that place there from time to time.
+Great for when: You’ve just had dinner, or need a quiet spot in the middle of Garden Beats or one of those big concerts that place there from time to time.

 Watch out for: Overzealous ushers/security from the music festivals and drunken festival goers getting french fries at a nearby booth.

 Credit: RSP Architects Planners & Engineers

 The ambience: We really hope you know about this one already.
 It’s not the most original spot in the world, but the glowing lights and cozy little alcoves make this overhead bridge cutting across Telok Blangah Hill Park and Mt Faber Park pretty sweet—just be prepared to share the space with other couples.